The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 Remember that $b_{\hat{k}_s}$ denotes a KL basis element, while $b_{\ul{\hat{k}}_s}$ denotes a product of KL generators.
 The following formulas indicate how the KL generators act on the KL basis.
 The product of $b_{\hat{k}_s}$ with $b_s$ is relatively boring. \begin{claim} For $m \ge k \ge 1$ we have $b_{\hat{k}_s} b_s = (v+v^{-1}) b_{\hat{k}_s}$.
 However, $b_{\hat{0}_s} b_s = b_s$. \end{claim} The product of $b_{\hat{k}_s}$ with $b_t$ is more interesting. \begin{claim} For $m > k \ge 2$ we have $b_{\hat{k}_s} b_t = b_{\hat{k+1}_t} + b_{\hat{k-1}_t}$.
 However, $b_{\hat{1}_s} b_t = b_{\hat{2}_t}$. \end{claim}

 From Claim \ref{KLrecursion} one could determine a recursive formula to express $b_{\ul{\hat{k}}_s}$ as a linear combination of $b_{\hat{n}_s}$ for $n \le k$.
 This same recursion appears in several other places, and by no accident.
-Let $V=V_1$ denote the standard two-dimensional representation of $\mf{sl}_2$ (or its quantum analog), and let $V_n$ denote the $n+1$-dimensional irreducible.
+Let $V=V_1$ denote the standard two-dimensional representation of $\mf{sl}_2$ (or its quantum analog), and let $V_n$ denote the $n+1$-dimensional irreducible (assuming, for this motivational digression, that we are in the semisimple setting).
 The reader should compare Claim \ref{KLrecursion} with the following two claims.

 \begin{claim} For $n \ge 1$ we have $V_n \ot V \cong V_{n+1} \oplus V_{n-1}$.
 However, $V_0 \ot V \cong V_1$. \end{claim}

 \begin{claim} For $n \ge 2$ we have $[n][2]=[n+1] + [n-1]$.
 However, $[1][2] = [2]$. \end{claim}